roadsidemultimedia/Docs/tutorials/shortcodes.md

 ## PL CodeBox ##

 Want to add blocks of code to your posts, pages or sections?
 Then the PL CodeBox shortcode is for you.
 It utilities [Google Prettyprint](https://code.google.com/p/google-code-prettify/), which highlights your syntax.

-All you need to do is wrap your code with `[pl_codebox]...[/pl_codebox]`.
+All you need to is firstly, activate the **Google Prettify Code** option which is located under **DMS Toolbar &rarr; Global Options &rarr; Advanced**.
+Once enabled, wrap your code with `[pl_codebox]...[/pl_codebox]`.

 For example: